Chapter 1. Midnight memories

 “And what makes you think I’m gonna help?”
 I asked as coldly as possible.

-“Knowledge of the fact that you owe me your life and freedom” he retorted proudly.
+“Knowledge of the fact that you owe me your life and freedom” he retorted proudly, arms on his hips and puffing up his chest.

-“Oh come on, all you did was guide me out of a tiny forest.
+“Oh come on, all you did was guide me out of a forest, a really small one at that.
 I’d have figured a way out myself.
 I didn’t ask for help.
-I even gave you my jacket in return.”
+I even gave you my jacket as a token of my appreciation.
+Not to mention you took me around in circles for HOURS before actually showing me the exit!”

 “A forest infested with killer sparrows it was.
 You should be thanking me still for protecting your life, I fell down 3 ditches leading the way.”